jorisvink/sanctum/README.md

 ## About

-This is a very small, reviewable, capable, experimental and fully privilege seperated VPN daemon capable of transporting encrypted network traffic between two peers.
+This is a very small, reviewable, capable, experimental and fully privilege separated VPN daemon capable of transporting encrypted network traffic between two peers.

 **WARNING: This code uses an experimental AEAD cipher based on